 Some of the lagging metrics measured at AppsFlyer:

 There are dozens of metrics to track and it varies depending on your product and industry.
 What metrics do you have on your radar?
-Mention in the comments below!
+Join Preflight and contribute to the conversation!